azamafridi23/Exercise-Rep-Counter-AI/Exercise_Recognition_AI/README.md

 A guided process for generating labeled training data, which is essential for training the custom models.
 The pipeline simplifies data collection and preprocessing for deep learning.

 5. Visualization Tools
-Visualize the exercise performance in real-time with:
+	- Visualize the exercise performance in real-time with:

-Joint angle graphs.
+	- Joint angle graphs.Rep counters.
-Rep counters.
-Probability distributions showing the likelihood of the detected exercise.
+	- Probability distributions showing the likelihood of the detected exercise.